Best Things to Do in Bristol

 The Old Duke was built in 1775 and boasts of its striking architecture and a laid back vibe.
 It specializes in classic, New Orleans-inspired jazz, and has featured performances from the Blue Notes, Code Red, and Andy Hague.
 This culturally- significant spot is an ideal venue to spend the evening enjoying some quality music in a relaxing atmosphere.

-19. Things to See and Do in Bristol
+One-of-a-kind Things to See in Bristol

 Bristol Cathedral was built in 1140, but it has been rebuilt and renovated over the centuries.
 The cathedral presents remarkable gothic-style architecture and has played a substantial role in Bristol’s history.
 This is where the first female Church of England was ordained in this cathedral.
 Visitors can find antique stained glass windows dating from the 14th century to the 1960s.